mrunge/icehouse-separate-horizon/README.md

 icehouse-separate-horizon
 =========================

-Icehouse session to separate horizon and dashboard
+This holds the slides for the OpenStack Summit design session fot Icehouse release to discuss the separation of horizon and openstack-dashboard